Visual Studio allows you to develop, test, and compile .NET Framework applications inside a single IDE.

 PS C:\Users\Administrator\Downloads\example-master> .\build.ps1 .\build.ps1 : File C:\Users\Administrator\Downloads\example-master\build.ps1 cannot be loaded.
 The file C:\Users\Administrator\Downloads\example-master\build.ps1 is not digitally signed.
 You cannot run this script on the current system.
 For more information about running scripts and setting execution policy, see about_Execution_Policies at http://go.microsoft.com/fwlink/?LinkID=135170.
 At line:1 char:1 + .\build.ps1 + ~~~~~~~~~~~ + CategoryInfo : SecurityError: (:) , PSSecurityException + FullyQualifiedErrorId : UnauthorizedAccess

-This is typically because Windows realizes you downloaded the file from the internet and blocks it.
+If Windows realizes you downloaded the file from the internet it make block execution.
 You can get around this by telling Windows that the files did not come from the internet using a powershell command.

 If you received the error, follow these steps: